igorski/igorski-as3-lib/src/nl/igorski/lib/_README.txt

-these files were first shared to create an open source library of the nl.igorski.lib.audio-package, which is the the audio synthesis and caching engine used by www.onebarloop.com
+these files were first shared to create an open source library of the nl.igorski.lib.audio-package, which is the the audio synthesis and caching engine used by www.onebarloop.com.
+It is dependant upon the Standing Wave 3 library ( available at https://github.com/maxl0rd/standingwave3 ) for the fast memory read/writes of sample data using Alchemy.
+However, the core audio generation and sequencing logic has been built from scratch.

-However, other classes and components used for www.onebar... ( and several other projects ) have also been released in the public domain, hopefully someone has use for these, in essence: they are nothing special - several have created similar or 'better' versions of the functionalities on offer - but they get the job done adequately.
+Apart from the audio engine, other classes and components used for www.onebar...
+( and several other projects ) have also been released in the public domain, hopefully someone has use for these, in essence: they are nothing special - several have created similar or 'better' versions of the functionalities on offer - but they get the job done adequately.